godfreysseki/Vet-Dr-Inventory-Information-System/README.md

 # VET INFO MANAGEMENT SYSTEM

-This is a veterenian Doctor Information system with the inventory part.
-The system has been ddeveloped in OOP PHP, MySQLi with other web standards.
+This is a veterinarian Doctor Information system with the inventory part.
+The system has been developed in OOP PHP, MySQLi with other web standards.

 ## System Modules

 - Animals Module
 - Clients Module
 - Appointment Module